frankRose1/Library-Management-System/readme.md

 * Sequelize Validation will catch any required fields that are missing or invalid on creation/updates
 * Books can be filtered by their status, either ```overdue``` or ```checked out```
 * Books can be searched by ```title``` or ```author```
+* Book inventory will be decremented when a loan is taken out and incremented when the book is returned

 ## Technologies Used
 * node